hoangbv15/my-notes/proxmox/ssd-protection-proxmox.md

 This will show us all the current processes that cause disk reads and writes.
 From this, I have discovered 4 more things that are causing writes to the disk: kvm, jbd2, pmxcfs and rrdcached.

+For kvm, I believe the writes that iotop is showing are to in-memory pipes and sockets rather than actual disk.
+I couldn't find any extra clues, and the amount reported by iotop is way more than what's being written to disk, which can be determined with smartctl.
+For the other processes, see their own sections.

 To see monitor SMART status of disks, do
 ```
 smartctl -a /dev/sdc